luontola/web-intro/templates.md

 Programmers don't like doing things that the computer can do for them, so there are tools for [automatically restarting the web server][sinatra-reloading] whenever a file is changed.
 You should have installed the `rerun` tool as part of the install guide.
 Let's try it out.

+*Note: Rerun does not work on Windows.
+You will have to restart manually with Ctrl+C, Up, Enter.*

 Start the server with the command `rerun ruby app.rb` in your terminal.
 Try changing the text that the `/hi` route returns a couple more times, but notice how you don't need to restart the web server yourself.
 The `rerun` command will restart it automatically every time that you save the file (it may take a couple of seconds, so you might see an error message if you reload the page in your web browser quickly).